 Plagiarism can also mean:

-- submitting the same work, or a substantial part of the same work more than once for the purpose of assessment.
-This is the case even if this was all your own work initially as it could be deriving double credit for a single effort; and
+- Submitting the same work, or a substantial part of the same work more than once for the purpose of assessment.
+This is the case even if this was all your own work initially as it could be deriving double credit for a single effort.

-- submitting work written by someone else, but passing this off as your own work; and
+- Submitting work written by someone else, but passing this off as your own work.

 So please be careful when asking a proof-reader to check your work, or asking someone else to edit your work, whether or not they are paid to do so.
 Students can seek assistance on essay writing from the Student Learning Service and also see the Language Centre Essay Checking Service.